Preconditioning without a preconditioner: faster ridge-regression and Gaussian sampling with randomized block Krylov subspace methods: Numerical experiments

 \subsection{Regularization parameter}

 In \cref{fig:ridge_regression} we plot the error after a fixed number of matrix loads as a function of $\mu$.
 As expected, this plot indicates that our augmented block-CG outperforms the other methods for each value of $\mu$.
-However, block-CG reaches its maximum attainable accuracy sooner, stagnating.

 Perhaps more importantly, our block-CG method can efficiently compute the solution to \cref{eqn:regularized_ls} for many values of $\mu$, \emph{without the need for additional matrix-loads} (see \cref{thm:cost}).
 This is in contrast to Nystr\"om PCG which requires a new run for each value of $\mu$.
 For tasks such as ridge regression, this is of note.

+We note the maximum attainable accuracy of block-CG (an effect of performing the numerical experiments in finite precision arithmetic which prevents convergence to the true solution) seems to be higher than that of other methods, causing stagnation.